 ProtModel validation

 Model selection using ABC method was already tested in population genetics (e.g., (Bemmels et al. 2016; Arenas et al. 2020; Leuenberger & Wegmann 2010; Branco et al. 2022), but it was never used to compare amino acid substitution models.
 Here, we performed an evaluation of ProtModel ABC method, testing its effectiveness under different values of ABC-related parameters: (i) number of simulations (10,000, 50,000 and 100,000), (ii) tolerance (0.005, 0.01, and 0.05) and (iii) under three different methods (rejection, mnlogistic and neuralnet).
-We performed the analysis considering three substitution models, specifically the empirical model Dayhoff (Dayhoff et al. 1978), and the SCS models Fitness and Neutral (Arenas et al. 2015), using a dataset of 27 sequences and the 1TDE structure of the thioredoxin reductase protein family (Waksman et al. 1994).
-For every possible combination (3 models × 3 sets of simulations × 3 methods = 27 combinations), we evaluated the power of ProtModel to distinguish between the three substitution models with a cross-validation based on 100 pseudo-observed simulations (Csilléry et al. 2012).We found that the accuracy decreased when increasing the tolerance value.
-On the contrary, the number of simulations did not influence the results.
+We performed the analysis considering three substitution models, specifically the empirical model Dayhoff (Dayhoff et al. 1978), and the SCS models Fitness and Neutral (Arenas et al. 2015), using an observed dataset of 27 sequences and the 1TDE structure of the thioredoxin reductase protein family (Waksman et al. 1994).
+For every possible combination (3 models × 3 sets of simulations × 3 methods = 27 combinations), we evaluated the power of ProtModel to distinguish between the three substitution models with a cross-validation based on 100 pseudo-observed simulations (Csilléry et al. 2012).
+Overall, we found that the number of simulations did not influence the results, contrarily to the tolerance value.
+Specifically, increasing the tolerance value decreased the accuracy of the estimation.
 Regarding the mnlogistic and neuralnet ABC methods, both failed under the considered number of simulations and with any value of tolerance.

-Next, we simulated 100 multiple protein MSA under each substitution model considered (Dayhoff, Fitness and Neutral) (which we considered as test datasets).
-Then, the framework was used to estimate the best-fitting substitution model of the 300 (100 x model) test datasets with ABC considering 10,000, 50,000 and 100,000 simulations parameterized under a θ uniform prior distribution (0, 500) which encompass values that are commonly observed in real data (e.g., Carvajal-Rodriguez et al., 2006; Monteiro et al., 2021; Perez-Losada et al., 2011; Perez-Losada et al., 2009; Stumpf and McVean, 2003).
+Next, we simulated 100 multiple protein MSA under each substitution model considered (Dayhoff, Fitness and Neutral), which we considered as test datasets.
+Then, the framework was used to estimate the best-fitting substitution model of the 300 test datasets (100 per model) considering 10,000, 50,000 and 100,000 simulations parameterized under a θ uniform prior distribution (0, 500), which encompass values that are commonly observed in real data (e.g., Carvajal-Rodriguez et al., 2006; Monteiro et al., 2021; Perez-Losada et al., 2011; Perez-Losada et al., 2009; Stumpf and McVean, 2003).
 As in previous studies (Arenas et al. 2020; Branco et al. 2022), we made a cross-validation of the ABC rejection method based on 100 pseudo-observed simulations with a tolerance of 0,5%, 1% and 5% (Csilléry et al. 2012) using the three ABC methods.
-Again, considering either mnlogistic or neuralnet methods, some of the 300 estimations failed.
+Again, considering the mnlogistic or neuralnet methods some of the 300 estimations failed.
 Note that when the estimation using these methods fails the rejection method is used.
 ProtModel validation showed that the best-fitting substitution model estimation are generally accurate under the rejection method (Figure 2), being able to distinguish between empirical and SCS models, as well as between SCS models.
 The estimations effectiveness increases with decreasing the tolerance, but they are almost invariable with the number of simulations.
-Indeed, 10,000 simulations of each model are enough to obtain accurate results (Figure 2).
+Indeed, 10,000 simulations of each model were enough to obtain accurate results (Figure 2).

 Illustrative examples of application to different protein families